thehaseebshah/garden/content/Public Rulebook/Current Rules (conflict 2024-07-04-03-03-04).md

 4. Activity
 5. Rewards
 6. Make Day for 1 Family Member
-7. This can happen online too
-8. Necessary steps are Debrief, Make Day and Lecture
 ### 13. _**Fasting Rules:**_
 1. Fasting every other day is a must.
 2. Not doing so causes 5 P2s.